scornpolesolutions/scornpolesolutions.github.io/README.md

 ## Welcome!

-### Want to donate and help pay for server hosting?
+### Want to donate to help pay for server hosting?
 ```
 https://streamlabs.com/scornpole for one time donations
 https://patreon.com/scornpole if you want to pledge monthly donations